 The STI-PA serves in a policy enforcement role and is entrusted by the STI-GA to apply the defined rules and policies to confirm that Service Providers are authorized to request STI certificates and to authorize STI-CAs to issue STI certificates.

 The STI-PA manages an active, secure list of approved STI-CAs in the form of their public key certificates.
 The STI-PA provides this list of approved STI-CAs to the service providers via a Hypertext Transfer Protocol Secure (HTTPS) interface.
+The STI-PA encapsulates the set of CAs in a signed PKCS7 container.
+The PKCS7 container protects the set from tampering, and provides information on the freshness of the STI-CA set, so that the service provider knows when it should request a new set.
 The SHAKEN defined Secure Telephone Identity Verification Service (STI-VS) can then use a public key certificate to validate the root of the digital signature in the STI certificate by determining whether the STI-CA that issued the STI certificate is in the list of approved STI-CAs.
 Note that the details associated with the structure and management of this list require further specification, the details of which are outside the scope of this document.

 The STI-PA also maintains a distinct X.509 based PKI for digitally signing Service Provider Code tokens, which represent the credentials and validation of SPs.
 An SP uses this Service Code token, which is a signed JSON Web Token (JWT), for validation when requesting issuance of STI certificates from an approved STI-CA. The mechanism by which the SP acquires the Service Provider Code token is described in section 6.3.4